exoplatform/crowdin-maven-plugin/crowdin-maven-plugin/readme.txt

 Usage:
 ******

+Checkout the translation project (http://svn.exoplatform.org/exo-int/platform-tools/studies/trunk/PLF-2787/translations/) Open a terminal in the checked out folder, and run the following commands:

 1. Initialization
--- mvn org.exoplatform.crowdin:crowdin-maven-plugin:${version}:init
+-- mvn clean install -Pinit

 This will execute the plugin with the goal 'init':
--- parse the startDir directory (default is the current directory) -- find all properties (and soon xml) files
+-- load the properties of each project
--- create folders on Crowdin if they don't exist
+-- browse them to identify master files and translations (master file = file with no specific language code) -- create folders on Crowdin if they don't exist
--- upload the master files on Crowdin if they don't exist (master file = file with no specific language code) -- upload translations of each master file
+-- upload the master files on Crowdin if they don't exist -- upload translations of each master file

 2. Synchronization
--- mvn org.exoplatform.crowdin:crowdin-maven-plugin:${version}:sync
+-- mvn clean install -Psync

 TODO

 3. Updating
--- mvn org.exoplatform.crowdin:crowdin-maven-plugin:${version}:update
+-- mvn clean install -Pupdate

 TODO

 4. Command line options

--- startDir
-   The directory from where the plugin will execute.
-Default is the current directory.
-   Example: mvn ... -DstartDir=cs-2.1.x/
 -- dryRun
    If true, no communication with Crowdin will be done; Default: false.
    Useful to see the evolution of the process.
 Combined with maven debug option -X, displays actual Rest calls and XmlPath queries.